tencentyun/intlcloud-documents/yehe_doc/网络/专线接入/操作指南/管理专线网关/配置网络地址转换（NAT）_intl_en.md

 ## Configuring IP Port Translation
 ### Configuring local source IP port translation
->If local IP translation conflicts with local IP port translation, local IP translation prevails.
+>?If local IP translation conflicts with local IP port translation, local IP translation prevails.
 >
 #### Rules and limitations
  - The mapped IP pool must not fall within the CIDR block of the VPC instance in which the Direct Connect gateway resides.